-The Aptitude Scholastic Test (AST) is an academic standards test first created by the Ambright Institute of Education and Scientific Research in 2003 as part of CEIS, the China Excellence Identification Scheme.
+The Aptitude Scholastic Test (AST) is a unique academic standards test first created by the Ambright Institute of Educational and Scientific Research in 2003 as part of CEIS, the China Excellence Identification Scheme.

-Ambright Institute of Education and Scientific Research is an international non-profit non-governmental organization that works with leading international universities to help them identify and pre-screen gifted students from state schools in China for undergraduate study overseas.
+Ambright Institute of Educational and Scientific Research is an international non-profit, non-governmental organisation that works with leading international universities to help them identify and pre-screen gifted students from state schools in China for undergraduate study overseas.

-In 2003, Ambright teamed with the University of Cambridge to create a “Cambridge/ Ambright Institute of Education and Scientific Research Selection Center”.
-Today, that center is known as the CEIS Project Center.
+In 2003, Ambright worked with academics at the University of Cambridge to create a “Cambridge-Ambright Institute of Educational and Scientific Research Selection Centre”.
+Today, that centre is known as the CEIS (China Excellence Identification Scheme) Project Centre.

-During the pilot year of the program in 2003, the first batch of admitted students created a legacy of success.
+During the pilot year of CEIS in 2003, the first admitted students created a legacy of success.
 For example, student Hao Zhang graduated near the top of his class and went on to work for a major global corporation.
-In each subsequent year, the AST has consistently determined highly productive students for well-known universities.
+In each subsequent year, the AST has consistently helped pre-select exceptional students for prominent universities.

-Since 2003, AST has grown at a rapid pace.
-Aside from the University of Cambridge, many world-leading universities now accept the test results as a basis for admission, which means that outstanding students at Chinese state schools can apply to top overseas universities without studying for international qualifications at international schools.
+Since 2003, the AST has grown at a rapid pace.
+Aside from the University of Cambridge, an array of world-leading universities now accept the test results as a basis for admission, which means that outstanding students at Chinese state schools can apply to top overseas universities without studying for international qualifications at international schools.

-Participating schools that use AST as a basis for admission are: University of Cambridge; University of Durham; University of Warwick; Aston University; University of Bristol; University of Nottingham; University of Glasgow; University of Edinburgh; University of Reading; University of Auckland; Singapore Nanyang Technological University; Tennessee Technological University; The University of Tennessee, Knoxville; Boca Prep International School.
+Participating universities that use the AST as a basis for admission include the following: University of Auckland; University of Bristol; University of Cambridge; University of Durham; University of Edinburgh; University of Glasgow; Nanyang Technological University, Singapore; University of Nottingham; University of Reading; University of Warwick.

 The AST draws on the talent and experience of a dedicated group of education experts who design exam papers at the AST Centre.
-These experts – on average – have been engaged in education research work for over two decades.
+These seasoned specialists have each – on average – been engaged in educational research work for over two decades.

-With their rich testing experience and international insight, members of our AST team work on the steady development of the test to ensure that it exactly mirrors the academic level and comprehensive study ability of test participants by international criteria.
+With their rich testing experience and international insight, members of our AST team work on the steady development of the test to ensure that it exactly mirrors the academic level and comprehensive study ability of test participants under international criteria.

-In addition, the exam marking group is made up of senior teachers from various subject fields.
-The AST center randomly assigns the exam marking group members, which ensures the fairness and transparency of the exam paper.
+In addition, the exam markers’ group comprises senior teachers from various disciplines.
+The AST Centre randomly assigns the exam marking to group members, which helps guarantee the fairness and transparency of the exam paper and testing procedure.